tenzir/tenzir/web/docs/understand/formats/feather.md

 conducive for memory mapping and zero-copy usage scenarios.

 :::tip MMAP Parsing
-When using the parser with the [`file`](../connectors/file.md), we recommend passing the `--mmap` option to `file` to give the parser full control over the reads, which leads to better performance and memory usage.
+When using the parser with the [`file`](../connectors/file.md) connector, we recommend passing the `--mmap` option to `file` to give the parser full control over the reads, which leads to better performance and memory usage.
 :::

 VAST writes Feather files with Zstd compression enables.
 Our blog has a [post